Big Sur Elopement Guide (2025) | From A Local

 Treebones– on the south coast of Big Sur.

-Best Activities to Do While in Big Sur:
+Best Activities to Do While in Big Sur

-1. Enjoy pastries from Big Sur Bakery.
+1. Enjoy pastries and coffee from The Village, Big Sur.

 2. Take a drive to Pfeiffer Beach.